 The first Rhythm Changes Conference will take place in Amsterdam from 2-4 September play casino online 2011.
 The international event, co-hosted with the Amsterdam Conservatory, will focus on the theme of ‘Jazz and National Identities’.
 Keynote speakers will include Professor Bruce Johnson (Universities of Macquarie, Turku and Glasgow) and Professor Ronald Radano (University of Wisconsin-Madison).
 For further information, click on the Call for Papers

-We are currently redeveloping the Rhythm Changes website as a jazz research portal for European jazz researchers.
+We are continuing to redevelop the Rhythm Changes website as a jazz research portal for European jazz researchers.
 Please bear with us as we populate the site, and sign up or visit us again to see how we are getting on.
-If you have some material or feature you think we should be including, please get in touch.
+If you have some material or feature you think we should be including, do get in touch.

 Rhythm Changes was originally financially supported by the HERA Joint Research Programme which is co-funded by AHRC, AKA, DASTI, ETF, FNR, FWF, HAZU, IRCHSS, MHEST, NWO, RANNIS, RCN, VR and The European Community FP7 2007-2013, under the Socio-economic Sciences and Humanities programme.